open-telemetry/opentelemetry-collector-contrib/processor/metricsgenerationprocessor/README.md

               # generation_type describes how the new metric will be generated.
 It can be one of `calculate` or `scale`.
 Calculate generates a metric applying the given operation on two operand metrics.
 Scale operates only on  operand1 metric to generate the new metric.
               generation_type: {calculate, scale}

-              # this is a required field
+              # This is a required field.
               operand1_metric: <first_operand_metric>

               # This field is required only if the generation_type is "calculate".